 To help support a smooth transition from policy development to eventual implementation of GNSO Council adopted and ICANN Board approved recommendations, the working group has been supported by early and ongoing engagement with ICANN org subject matter experts.
 Liaisons from ICANN org's Global Domains and Strategy (GDS) and Contractual Compliance departments regularly attended working group calls, providing input and responding to questions where it was possible to do so in real time.
 The liaisons acted as a conduit for working group questions to ICANN org that required additional research or input.
-The liaisons also facilitated early review of working group draft outputs by ICANN org subject matter experts.
+The liaisons also

-2.8 Accountability to the GNSO Council

-As is now the case with all GNSO working groups, the working group delivered monthly "project packages" to the GNSO Council to update the Council on the status of its work.
-An archive of these packages is available on the wiki.
-The GNSO Council Liaison, Greg DiBiase, served as an additional point of connection between Council and the working group.
+Formatted: Numbering: Continuous

-3 Working Group Responses to Charter Questions and Preliminary Recommendations

-The WG was chartered to provide the GNSO Council with policy recommendations regarding the issues identified in the Final Issue Report on a Policy Development Process to Review the Transfer Policy.

-Following its analysis of each of the questions outlined in its Charter related to this task, the working group has arrived at a set of preliminary recommendations and conclusions.

-Within the text of this document, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in BCP 148 [RFC2119] [RFC8174].

-The working group will not finalize its responses to the charter questions and recommendations to the GNSO Council until it has conducted a thorough review of the comments received during the public comment period on this Initial Report and completed Phase 1(b) of its work.
+321 3 Working Group Responses to Charter Questions 322 and Preliminary Recommendations 323 324 325 326 327 The WG was chartered to provide the GNSO Council with policy recommendations regarding the issues identified in the Final Issue Report on a Policy Development Process to Review the Transfer Policy.
+328 329 Following its analysis of each of the questions outlined in its Charter related to this task, the working group has arrived at a set of preliminary recommendations and conclusions.
+330 331 332 333 Within the text of this document, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in BCP 148 [RFC2119] [RFC8174].
+334 335 336 337 338 339 340 The working group will not finalize its responses to the charter questions and recommendations to the GNSO Council until it has conducted a thorough review of the comments received during the public comment period on this Initial Report and completed Phase 1(b) of its work.
 At this time, no formal consensus call has been taken on these responses and preliminary recommendations, but this Initial Report did receive the support of the working group for publication for public comment.

-The working group believes that when it formulates its final recommendations, if approved by the GNSO Council and the ICANN Board, there will be substantial improvement to the current environment.
+341 342 343 344 345 346 The working group believes that when it formulates its final recommendations, if approved by the GNSO Council and the ICANN Board, there will be substantial improvement to the current environment.
 The following sub-sections of this report are organized by topic.
-Within each topic, the working group provides responses to the relevant charter questions and corresponding preliminary recommendations:

-- Section 3.1: Gaining and Losing Forms of Authorization (FOA) - Section 3.2: Transfer Authorization Code/AuthInfo Code Management - Section 3.3: EPDP Phase 1, Recommendation 27, Wave 1 Report - Section 3.4: Denying (NACKing) Transfers

-3.1 Gaining and Losing Forms of Authorization (FOA)

-For context on this topic and the associated charter questions, please see pages 7-14 of the Final Issue Report.
+Within each topic, the working group provides responses to the relevant charter questions and corresponding preliminary recommendations: 347 Section 3.1: Gaining and Losing Forms of Authorization (FOA) 348 349 Section 3.2: Transfer Authorization Code/AuthInfo Code Management 350 351 Section 3.3: EPDP Phase 1, Recommendation 27, Wave 1Report 352 353 Section 3.4: Denying (NACKing) Transfers 354 355 3.1 Gaining and Losing Forms of Authorization (FOA) 356 357 For context on this topic and the associated charter questions, please see pages 7-14 of